Introduction:

 There’s a magical shift in the air when fall arrives.
 The sunlight softens, evenings grow cooler, and suddenly our homes feel like the coziest places on earth.
-Autumn interiors are all about translating that natural warmth indoors.
+Autumn-inspired interiors are all about translating that natural warmth indoors.
 This season, the trend isn’t just about color—it’s about texture, layering, and connecting with natural elements that make a space feel inviting and grounded.

 What Makes Autumn-Inspired Interiors So Popular